giovannisetaro/DSWProject_CropIdentification/README.md

 In addition to the deep learning model, we implemented a classical machine learning pipeline using XGBoost to classify pixels individually based on their temporal and spectral profiles.

 Specifically, we reshape the original data from its multi-dimensional tensor format of shape (B, T, C, H, W) into a 2D array with shape (B * H * W, T * C).
 Each row in this 2D array corresponds to the temporal evolution of spectral features for a single pixel, effectively flattening the spatial dimensions while preserving temporal and spectral information.
-This enables the XGBoost model to operate on individual pixel time-series as feature vectors..
+This enables the XGBoost model to operate on individual pixel time-series as feature vectors.

 ### Training:
  is optimized using GridSearchCV over a parameter grid of n_estimators ([100, 200]) and learning_rate ([0.01, 0.1]).